nico3333fr/jquery-accessible-modal-window-aria/README.md

 Simply put class="js-modal" on a button or a link to activate the script.

 - Attribute <code>data-modal-text</code>: the text of your modal window (will be put into a p tag).
-- Attribute <code>data-modal-content-id</code>: the id of a (hidden) content in your page, will be put into your modal window.
+- Attribute <code>data-modal-content-id</code>: the id of (hidden) content in your page that will be put into your modal window.
 - Attribute <code>data-modal-title</code>: the main title of the modal window.
 - Attribute <code>data-modal-close-text</code>: the text of the close button in your modal window.
 - Attribute <code>data-modal-close-title</code>: the title attribute of the close button in your modal window.